 To ensure you pick the right agency for your project, check their clients and pick an agency that’s worked with other clients which are similar (in size) to you.

 However, ideally, you want to pick an agency that’s not only worked with a few clients which are like you, but which also has a few clients that are different in size (bigger and smaller).
 Picking an agency which caters to a variety of different sized clients means they have experience across a wide range of different projects.

 If you’re a sole trader, you’ll want to avoid picking a design agency that’s exclusively worked with big international brands, even if the budget is agreeable, instead, pick the agency that’s helped and continues to support businesses like yours.

-A clever tactic used by web designers is to create lots of dedicated pages for different locations and that then looks like they’re based in that location when they pop up in the search result on the search engines, but sometimes they’re not local and they could be hundreds of miles away.
-Therefore, check their location by checking their contact details such as postal address, local telephone numbers and where their clients are based.
+If you’re going local, check that they are actually local.
+A clever tactic used by web designers is to create lots of dedicated pages for different locations and that then looks like they’re based in that location.
+For example, some web designers will appear in the search results for ‘web design Reigate’, but actually they’re far away.
+Therefore, check their location by checking their contact details such as a postal address, local telephone numbers and where their clients are based.

 6. Payment terms

 When deciding what design agency to use, ask them about their payment terms.

 We’ve heard horror stories about web design agencies taking the full amount upfront before any work has been started and then disappearing, so you’ll want to avoid this.